Gambling in India

 Gambling in India varies by state; states are entitled to formulate their own laws regarding gambling activities.
 Some states, like Goa, have legalized casinos.
 Common gambling activities like organized betting are restricted except for selective categories, including lottery and horse racing.
+In 2026, a national regulatory framework for online gaming came into force under the Promotion and Regulation of Online Gaming Act, 2025, prohibiting online money games while providing for the regulation of e-sports and online social games.

 In the 21st century, more people have betting and gambling activities in India.
 Critics of gambling claim that it leads to crime, corruption, and money laundering.
 However, proponents of regulated gambling argue that it can be a huge source of revenue for the state.
 Casinos in Goa contributed ₹135 crores to the state revenue in 2013.

 Recently published research revealed that Maharashtra state supplies the most online casino players in the country.

 Casinos now operate in Goa, Daman, and Sikkim.